djboulia/golfpicks/README.md

 ## Overall Design

-- There is a client side, Angular (https://angularjs.org) based app located under the /client directory.  /client/src/index.html is the main entry point
+- There is a client side, Angular (https://angularjs.org) based app located under the `/client` directory.
-- The server side is implemented in Node and uses the ApiServer project (https://github.com/djboulia/apiserver) to implement the rest services.  /server/server.js is the main entry point for the backend server.
+- The server side is implemented in NestJS and resides in the `/server` directory.
-- You can browse the server side API at the URL http://localhost:3000/explorer
+- You can browse the server side API at the URL http://localhost:3000/api
 - For the most part, the server side API provides access to the game data, which is stored in an Amazon DynamoDB database.
-The one exception is scoring data, which comes from the various live scoring sites.
+The one exception is scoring data, which comes from the tourdata API (https://tourdata.boulia-nc.net/explorer)

 ## Change History:
+December 23, 2025:
+- Major overhaul to upgrade to Angular 20 and Tailwind styling based on TailAdmin template
+- Moved backend to NestJS 11

 November 17, 2022:
-Major overhaul to upgrade to Angular 14
+- Major overhaul to upgrade to Angular 14

 September 5, 2022:
-Major overhaul to remove loopback dependency
+- Major overhaul to remove loopback dependency
-Switched backend data sources to Amazon DynamoDB (vs. IBM Cloudant)
+- Switched backend data sources to Amazon DynamoDB (vs. IBM Cloudant)

 Aoril 9, 2019:
-Changes to accommodate Golf Channel site.
+- Changes to accommodate Golf Channel site.

 March 26, 2019:
-Moved from Bluemix to IBM Cloud labeling
+- Moved from Bluemix to IBM Cloud labeling
-Moved to Cloudant Lite plan, added retry plugin to accommodate rate limiting
+- Moved to Cloudant Lite plan, added retry plugin to accommodate rate limiting

 March 25, 2016:
-Moved to Loopback and responsive RDash Angular UI
+- Moved to Loopback and responsive RDash Angular UI